“Trying to be something that wasn’t me”

 “I was trying to be something that wasn’t me,” Terrizzi said.
-“I never had anyone tell me that I didn’t have to do that until I had my art teachers.”
+“I never had anyone say I didn’t have to not be me until I had art teachers.”

-Terrizzi studied fine arts as an undergrad, but had no interest in pursuing a teaching career until she took a required course in education equity.
-Her professor encouraged her to travel to Haiti and work in a school in Port-Au-Prince.
-After she did, Terrizzi became passionate about education and became a kindergarten teacher in a charter school in New York City.
-She came to Promise Academy® after feeling stifled and limited in her first school.
+In college, Crista studied fine arts, but had no interest in pursuing a teaching career.
+That was until she took a required course in education equity and traveled to Haiti to volunteer in a school in Port-Au-Prince.
+After her trip, Crista became passionate about education and decided to become a teacher.

 Caring for the whole child

 Like many Promise Academy teachers, Crista centers her teaching philosophy on caring for the whole child.
 In her first year as a Promise Academy art teacher, Crista had a student who often got into trouble.
 With her experience leaning on art teachers in times of distress, she encouraged the student to share his feelings and express himself through art projects.
 The student’s behavior improved dramatically.